tsoding/wabt-wasm64232/README.md

 ## Use case scenario

 You have a wasm64 binary that you can't recompile as wasm32. [memory64](https://github.com/WebAssembly/memory64) is very much experimental as of 18.07.2022 and is not supported easily everywhere.
-With wasm64232 you can simple convert your wasm64 binary to wasm32.
+With wasm64232 you can simply convert your wasm64 binary to wasm32.

 ## How does it work?